-The Cyprus Republic is currently facing the worst crisis in its history.
+The Cyprus Republic is facing the worst crisis in its history.
 Having rejected a bailout memorandum involving haircuts on deposit accounts enforced by the Euro Group at gunpoint, the tiny nation is now scrambling for alternatives.

 Only life is not as simple as that.
 Cheers don’t pay the bills.
 The money to plug the hole left by the rejection of the memorandum has yet to be found.
 The Troika (IMF, EU, ECB) have rejected all counter-proposals by Cyprus.
 Russia, deeply angered by the situation (the haircuts were going to affect billions of Euros in Russian offshore accounts in Cyprus) is watching from the sidelines with patient glee.
-No one is stepping up to help solve the crisis.
+No one is stepping up to solve the crisis.

 A voluntary investment by Cypriot citizens may be asked to replace the ‘mandatory haircut.’

-In the midst of the ensuing chaos, talks of a default give and take.
+In the midst of the chaos, talks of a default give and take.
 Everyone fears that if no solution is found, the republic will go bankrupt.
 This could mean an exit from the Eurozone, a return to the Cyprus Pound, a devaluation of the currency, and prolonged political instability.

-The reason why all this is happening?
+The reason why this is happening?
 In a nutshell, a German-Dutch-Finnish initiative won the day, enforcing austerity without being realistic.
 In their minds, the money had to come from deposit haircuts – something unprecedented up to now – because Cyprus banks must shrink.
-They also argued that sovereign debt must be brought down to 100% of GDP by 2020, something which will not happen if they loan Cyprus the 5.8 billion Euros that the deposit haircuts will provide (a logical assertion).
+They also argued that sovereign debt must be brought down to 100% of GDP by 2020, something which won’t happen if they loan Cyprus the 5.8 billion Euros that the deposit haircuts will provide (a logical assertion).